LJN Firewood Logo

 Large Bulk Bag

-When we get new customers calling us from Cranleigh, Guildford, Godalming, Dorking and across Surrey, or coming to our yard to stock up on fuel for their fireplaces, wood-burning stoves or log burners, many of them ask if there’s any difference between kiln-dried logs and seasoned logs.
-In all honesty, there isn’t much separating these two types of firewood because the moisture content of both should be below 20% for them to burn properly.
+When we get new customers calling us from Cranleigh, Guildford, Godalming, Dorking, Horsham and across Surrey, or coming to our yard to stock up on fuel for their fireplaces, wood-burning stoves or log burners, many of them ask if there’s any difference between kiln-dried logs and seasoned logs.
+In all honesty, there isn’t much to separate these two types of firewood, since the moisture content of both should be below 20% for them to burn properly.

-While this takes a lot longer than the kiln drying process, some of our customers prefer to use logs seasoned the traditional way.
-This explains why we stock seasoned logs of the highest quality, sourced from trusted local suppliers.
+While this takes much longer than the kiln-drying process, some of our customers prefer to use logs seasoned the traditional way.
+This explains why we stock the highest-quality seasoned logs, sourced from trusted local suppliers.

 Please contact LJN Firewood to arrange deliveries to your doorstep, made locally from our own yard in Ewhurst.